 logit(pj,k,r) = αr1 + αr2 transect lengthj,k,r

 Where pj,k,r is the detection probability at site j for replicate k and dataset r.
-In our model, the detection probability depends on one covariate: the length of the transect crossing the cells j at replicate k for dataset r.
-This covariate is a measure of the sampling effort.
+In our model, the detection probability depends on one covariate: sampling effort modelled as the length of the transect crossing the cells j at replicate k for dataset r.

 1.4.3 Model fitting

 This model was implemented in R (ref) using the package spOccupancy [19], allowing fast computation, and easy model selection.
 Models are fit in a Bayesian framework, we ran 3 MCMC chains with 30,000 iterations each and a burn-in of 3,000 iterations.
-Convergence was checked by verifying that R <ˆ 1.1
+Convergence was checked visually and by verifying that R <ˆ 1.1

 [20].